 IEA Bioenergy Task 39: Commercialising Conventional and Advanced Transport Biofuels from Biomass and Other Renewable Feedstocks (Working Period 2019 - 2021)

 It is one of the goals of national and international climate and energy policy to reduce greenhouse gas emissions from the transport sector, but compared to other sectors this is particularly difficult to achieve.
 Biofuels are already making a significant contribution and reducing emissions from the existing vehicle fleet.
-The development of technologies for the production of advanced biofuels from lignocellulosic raw materials and residues will allow for an expansion of production and a greater saving on GHG emissions per litre of fuel.
+The development of technologies for the production of advanced biofuels from raw materials and residues will allow for an expansion of production and a greater saving on GHG emissions per litre of fuel.
 International information exchange on R & D activities and results, policies and current trends should help to support this technology development and the corresponding market introduction of advanced biofuels.

 IEA Bioenergy Task 39 brings together internationally recognized experts who exchange views on the above topics and work together on particularly relevant issues.
-A variety of topics are mentioned in the international application of Task 39 for the new Triennium; the work will focus on the following topics:

 Publications are available on the website of IEA Bioenergy Task 39.

 Australia, Austria, Brazil, Canada, Denmark, Germany, India, Ireland, Japan, Netherlands, New Zealand, Norway, South Korea, Sweden, USA and the European Commission

 Dipl.
 Ing.
 Dina Bacovsky